 However, this topic is beyond the scope of this article.
 If you are interested in all the details of the anti-carcinogenic properties of the broccoli, I can recommend this summary page from Greenmedinfo to launch for your further reading.

-But also apart from this sensational property, broccoli can do so much for your health:
+But apart from this sensational property, broccoli can do so much else for your health:

 - It strengthens the immune system by possessing a high proportion of beta-carotene, zinc and selenium.